 A polyp is a fleshy growth on the inside of the bowel.
 Some people may develop just a single polyp, while others can have two or more at a time.

-Polyps can either be on a stalk (in which case the polyp looks a little like a mushroom growing up from the lining of the bowel) or they can be much flatter and even have quite a broad base.
-Polyps are benign but they are important because some of them eventually become malignant.
+Polyps can either be on a stalk (in which case the polyp looks like a mushroom growing up from the lining of the bowel) or they can be much flatter and even have quite a broad base.
+Polyps are benign (non cancerous) but they are important because some of them may eventually become malignant (cancerous).
 Most doctors think that all bowel cancers develop from polyps.

 How common are polyps?

-Polyps seem to be very common indeed – especially for those of us who live in the West.
+Polyps seem to be very common indeed – especially for those of us who live in the West, possibly related to the Western diet.
 About one in four people will have a polyp at some time in their life.
 Polyps tend to be slightly more common in men than women.
-They are rather unusual below the age of 40 and seem to occur most often in people over the age of 60.
+They are rather unusual below the age of 40 and seem to occur most often in people over the age of 60 .

 What sorts of polyps are there?

 Most polyps are small.
 They are usually less than one centimetre in size but can grow up to several centimetres.
 Usually the bowel only contains a single polyp but sometimes there can be more, although it is unusual to have more than five.
 Apart from coming in different shapes and sizes, polyps also vary in their appearances when looked at under a microscope.
-We realise that some types of polyp have no potential whatsoever to become cancers.
-The polyp which it is most important to detect and treat is called an adenoma.
+We realise that some types of polyp have no potential whatsoever to become cancers, but there are others that do.
+The polyp, which is most important to detect and treat, is called an adenoma.

 Why do polyps appear?

-The lining of the bowel constantly renews itself throughout our lives.
-There are many millions of tiny cells in the lining which grow, serve their purpose and then new cells take their place.
-Each of these millions of cells contains genes which give instructions to the cell on how to behave.
-When genes behave in a faulty manner, this can cause the cells to grow more quickly, eventually producing a small bump on the bowel surface which we call a polyp.
+The lining of the bowel, like other organ linings, constantly renews itself throughout our lives.
+There are many millions of tiny cells in the lining, which grow, serve their purpose and die before new cells then take their place.
+Each of these millions of cells contains genes, which give instructions to the cell on how to behave and grow.
+When genes behave in a faulty manner, this can cause the cells to grow quicker, eventually producing a small bump on the bowel surface that we call a polyp.

 Why do polyps get bigger?

 A polyp, or more strictly the particular type of polyp called an adenoma, starts out as a tiny bump on the surface of the bowel.
-The genes give instructions to make the cells grow more quickly, but to do so in an orderly manner.
+The genes gives faulty instructions that can make the cells grow more quickly, but do so in an orderly manner.
 Some polyps remain very small throughout their lives while others continue to enlarge.
-Most polyps remain benign throughout life but about 1 in 10 will turn into cancer.
-We believe that all malignancies of the bowel begin as benign polyps; so removing benign polyps can prevent the development of cancer.
+Most polyps remain benign throughout life but about 1 in 10 will turn into cancer .
+We believe that all malignancies of the bowel begin as benign polyps; so by removing benign polyps we can help to prevent the development of the rare ones that may become a cancer.

 Do polyps cause symptoms?

 Usually polyps do not cause symptoms, and most people will never know if they have them.
+Polyps are often discovered at colonoscopy (see below) which may be done because there are bowel symptoms – the polyps are very rarely a cause of those symptoms.
 Occasionally they can cause bleeding from the back passage.
-Sometimes polyps produce an excess of mucus or slime which can be noticed on the motions when opening the bowel.
+Sometimes polyps produce an excess of mucus or slime, which can be noticed on motions when opening the bowel.
 Very occasionally a polyp can grow so large as to cause a blockage of the bowel but unless this occurs polyps do not cause pain.